equinor/mad/packages/navigation/README.md

 ### Usage

 Follow [React Navigation’s documentation](https://reactnavigation.org/docs/getting-started/).
-When you get to the point where you are creating a navigator, import `createXNavigator` from `mad-navigation` instead.
+When you get to the point where you are creating a navigator, import any of our supported navigators listed below:

+-   `createBottomTabNavigator`
+-   `createNativeStackNavigator`

+For example:

 ```tsx
 //import { createNativeStackNavigator } from '@react-navigation/native-stack';
 //replace the above line with the line below
 import { createNativeStackNavigator } from "@equinor/mad-navigation";
 ```

-Our currently supported navigators are `createBottomTabNavigator` and `createNativeStackNavigator`

 ### Environment banner